Designing for Upsales

 The rule of 4

-We try to base all of our UI measurements from the number 4 (8,12,16,20, etc).
+We try to base all of our pixel dimensions based on the number 4 (8,12,16,20, etc).
 This helps us keep consistency in things like paddings and margins across the different Upsales platforms.

 4